hyperledger/indy-hipe/text/AMES/README.md

 ```
 // Sending
-tmsg = pack(wallet_handle, msg, sender_key, receiver_keys) // sender_key could be left off - if so, it will use AnonPack
+tmsg = pack(msg, receivers, sender) // if sender_key is left off it will use AnonPack
 send(toAgentEndpoint, tmsg)

 // Receiving
 tmsg = recv(myEndpoint)
-msg = unpack(tmsg, myPrivKey) //outputs tmsg that was packed, with the sender's key if AuthPack was used
+msg = unpack(jwe, my_public_key) //outputs tmsg that was packed, with the sender's key if AuthPack was used
 ```

 ### Wire Message Formats